 HCR-807 Controls II (3 s.h.)

-Prerequisite: ELT-115, Electronic Concepts.
-This course presents a more advanced study of electrical controls and their applications and an introduction to electronics and the controls used in HVAC systems.
+Prerequisite: HCR-806, Controls I. This course presents a more advanced study of electrical controls and their applications and an introduction to electronics and the controls used in HVAC systems.
 (30-60)

 HCR-923 Systems Design (3 s.h.)

-This course utilizes the knowledge base students have gained throughout the program to create a heating and cooling systems at either the residential or commercial level.
+Prerequisite: HCR-150, Commercial Heating Systems.
+This course utilizes the knowledge base students have gained throughout the program to create a heating and cooling system at either the residential or commercial level.
 (15-60)

 HIS-112 Western Civilization: Ancient-Early Modern (4 s.h.)
 A study of the major social, political, economic, cultural, and philosophical movements in the Western World from the beginning of civilization to 1648.
 (60-0) Equivalent to HIST-201, 80-201.

 HIS-113 Western Civilization: Early Modern to Present (4 s.h.)
 A study of the major social, political, economic, and philosophical movements in the Western World from 1648 to the present.
 (60-0) Equivalent to HIST-202, 80-202.

-HIS-151 U.S. History to 1877
+HIS-151 U.S. History to 1877 (3 s.h.)
 A survey course covering the social, political, and economic history of American civilization from the Age of Discovery through Reconstruction.
 (45-0) Equivalent to HIST-101, 80-140.

-HIS-152 U.S. History Since 1877
+HIS-152 U.S. History Since 1877 (3 s.h.)
 A survey course covering the social, political, and economic history of the United States since 1877.
 (45-0) Equivalent to HIST-102, 80-141.

-HIS-254 American Indian History
+HIS-254 American Indian History (3 s.h.)
 American Indian History is an ethnographic and historical survey of the social, cultural, and political systems developed by Native Americans north of Mexico, and the developing relationship of these systems with those of the European-Americans.
 Native religion and world view, agricultural and hunting practices, material culture, trade, diplomacy and political structures are examined, as are the mutual impact on both societies resulting from contact with and interaction between native North Americans and Europeans and their descendants.
 (45-0) Equivalent to HIST-110, 80-144.

-HIS-257 African American History
+HIS-257 African American History (3 s.h.)
 The course chronicles the experience of African Americans in the history of the United States.
 Topics include African heritage, the slave trade, slavery in the Antebellum South, the Civil War and emancipation, the Jim Crow era, the birth of racial advancement organizations, the development of twentieth-century urbanization and nationalism, and the struggle for civil rights, political power and cultural expression from mid century to the present.
 (45-0) Equivalent to HIST-111.

-HIT-210 Basic Medical Insurance & Coding
+HIT-210 Basic Medical Insurance & Coding (2 s.h.)
 Prerequisites: HSC-120, Medical Terminology I and HSC-150, Body Structure and Function OR equivalent work experience OR permission from instructor.
 This course will provide the students with an overview of medical health insurance claims submission guidelines and basic coding procedures.
 In addition, the student will work through a number of relevant case studies.
 (30-0) Equivalent to 15-250, OFFC-851.

-HIT-246 Coding I (ICD-9)
+HIT-246 Coding I (ICD-9) (3 s.h.)
 Corerequisite: HSC-120, Medical Terminology I, and HSC-150, Body Structure and Function.
 Prerequisite: None.
-However, HIT-210.
-Basic Medical Insurance & Coding, or experience in medical coding is highly desirable.
+However, HIT-210, Basic Medical Insurance & Coding, or experience in medical coding is highly desirable.
 A study of the International Classification of Disease (ICD-9-CM) codes, using sample exercises and health records to develop skill and accuracy in coding guidelines required at health care settings.
 (45-0)